Sbozzolo/kuibit/docs/series.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 ``peaks(amp_threshold)`` detects the peaks (local maxima) in the amplitude of the spectrum that are larger than ``amp_threshold``.
+This is a specialized version of :py:meth:`~.local_maxima`.
 It returns a list of tuples.
 The first element of the tuple is the frequency bin in which the maximum is found, the second is a estimate obtained using a quadratic fit, and the third is the actual value of the amplitude. ``peaks_frequencies(amp_threshold)`` is like ``peaks(amp_threshold)`` but returns only the fitted frequencies.

 Often, it is better to normalize the series, so that ``amp_threshold`` becomes a percentual value of the the maximum peak.